IPVanish has since changed ownership and redeemed itself (read our IPVanish Review for more details), but can the same be said for PureVPN?

 No. PureVPN continues to keep connection logs and record bandwidth usage, which can be used to implicate user activity.

-Yes, you can cancel PureVPN by using the Cancellation Form.
+You can cancel PureVPN by using the Cancellation Form on their website.

 Is PureVPN safe in China?